 Though Spirit Halloween caters to only one day in the whole year, the company keeps customers engaged year-round.
 Balancing useful and entertaining content, they share user-generated posts, host contests, provide safety tips for trick-or-treating, and even forge partnership promotions with brands such as Pizza Hut and Fortnite.
 Spirit’s robust social media marketing presence drives traffic to both their annual brick-and-mortar pop-ups and nonseasonal online store.

-Here’s a great example of the company going the extra mile online: In September, a songwriter went viral on Twitter for writing a mock theme song for Spirit Halloween.
+Here’s a great example of the company going the extra mile online: In September, a songwriter went viral on Twitter for writing a mock theme song in 2020 for Spirit Halloween.
 “This is the theme for Spirit Halloween / They got ghouls, and new locations on every other street / saving the global economy,” he sang.
 Capitalizing on the user-generated increase in brand awareness, Spirit Halloween contacted and financially compensated him for the publicity he helped generate for the company.
 That’s a winning example of how to thank your most loyal fans.

 You might be thinking, do partnerships and theme songs generate revenue?
 Yes.
 Investing in brand awareness year round helps engage customers before you ask them to buy.
 This is why brand awareness is the key to winning the holiday shopping season.